 \subsection{Representation of complete solution in closed form}

 A complete solution to problem~\eqref{P-minqxAxp} can be expressed in a closed form as follows.

-\begin{theorem} Let $\bm{A}$ be a row-regular sparsified matrix for problem \eqref{P-minqxAxp} with a nonzero vector $\bm{p}$ and a regular vector $\bm{q}$, and $\mathcal{A}$ be the set of matrices obtained from $\bm{A}$ by fixing one nonzero entry in each row, and setting the other ones to $\mathbb{0}$.
+\begin{theorem} Let $\bm{A}$ be a row-regular sparsified matrix for problem \eqref{P-minqxAxp} with a nonzero vector $\bm{p}$ and a regular vector $\bm{q}$.
+Denote by $\mathcal{A}$ the set of matrices obtained from $\bm{A}$ by fixing one nonzero entry in each row, and setting the other ones to $\mathbb{0}$.

 Let $\bm{S}$ be the matrix, which is formed by putting together all columns of the matrices $\bm{S}_{1}=\bm{I}\oplus\Delta^{-1}\bm{A}_{1}^{-}\bm{p}\bm{q}^{-}$ for every $\bm{A}_{1}\in\mathcal{A}$, and $\bm{S}_{0}$ be a matrix whose columns comprise a maximal linear independent system of the columns in $\bm{S}$.